christroutner/docker-avalanche/README.md

 - Start the full node with `docker-compose up -d`
 - Monitor the node with `docker logs -f avax`

+Full node data is saved to the `avax-data` directory.
+Edit the `volume` property of the `docker-compose.yml` file if you want to save the data to a different directory.

 ## License

 [MIT](./LICENSE.md)